-Please see the policy regarding these offenses in the Student Handbook for additional information about reporting options, available resources, confidentiality, and grievance procedures
+Please see the Title IX Sexual Harassment Policyor additional information about reporting options, available resources, confidentiality, and grievance procedures.

-Adapted from materials available through Massachusetts Institute of Technology and the University of Virginia.
+Adapted from materials available through Massachusetts Institute Technology and the University of Virgin

 TITLE IX FORMAL COMPLAINT FORM

 This form (located online) is used to submit a formal Title IX complaint to the Title IX Coordinator.
 Submission of this report will initiate a formal investigation of alleged sexual harassment, sexual assault, domestic or dating violence, stalking, or retaliation pursuant to the Title IX Sexual Harassment Policy.